umarlhepk/Jarvis-Virtual-Assistant/README.md

 ## Usage
 # Run the script:
-bash
-Copy code

   python jarvis.py

 Speak the wake word "Jarvis" to activate, then give your commands.

 ## How to Use requirements.txt
 Save the content to a file named requirements.txt.
-Install the dependencies by running the following: bash
+Install the dependencies by running the following
-Copy code

  pip install -r requirements.txt

 ## Future Enhancements
 Add more websites to the command list.